zimmemeg/MommyInTheMaking/README.md

 12/10/13 - Created view for Admin section.
 Updated contact page/ sidebar nav<br>
 12/11/13 - Got Admin pages to authenticate and log in/log out.
 Still working on displaying posts fully.
 12/17/13 - Created CodeIgniter file structure.<br>
 12/18/13 - Got pages to display.
-Working on log in and detail display.
+Working on log in and detail display.<br>
+12/18/13 - All files in Codeigniter file structure.
+Log in functioning, admin files included within main folder.
+Working on displaying latest and posting to the database.